polyfy/polylith/readme.md

 be executed in memory.

-This will not only simplify the code of the tool itself but it also gives us, as a user of the tool, a way to explore the complete state of the workspace.
+This will not only simplify the code of the tool itself but it also gives us, as a user of the tool, a way to explore the complete state of the workspace (or other people's workspaces).

 We can limit the "query" by passing in `get`, here against the [example](examples/doc-example), e.g.: